Chad Veach: Career

-In 2012, Veach's first book, Do You See What I See? was published.

-In 2016, Veach's second book, Unreasonable Hope: Finding Faith in the God Who Brings Purpose to Your Pain, was published, about his daughter Georgia's struggle with lissencephaly.

-In 2017, Veach's third book, Faith Forward Future: Moving Past Your Disappointments, Delays, and Destructive Thinking was published.

-In 2020, Veach's fourth book, Help!
-I Work with People: Getting Good at Influence, Leadership, and People Skills was published.

-In 2022, Veach's fifth book, Pray About Everything Devotional Journal was published.

 Personal life

 Veach is married to the former Julia MacGregor.
 The couple has four children.

 Veach has a tattoo on his left arm that reads “Better at 70,” in the handwriting of Justin Bieber.

 Anti-LGBTQ stances

 Veach and his wife Julia were executive producers on the 2017 film The Heart of Man, a docudrama on "sexual brokenness".
 The film treats same-sex attraction, porn addiction, and infidelity as examples of such brokenness.

 Veach's church has been criticized by actor Elliot Page for being "infamously anti-LGBTQ".
 Actor Chris Pratt spoke on the matter, denying the anti-LGBTQ stance and saying that the Zoe Church "opens its doors to absolutely everyone".

 Chad Veach and Zoe Church are both affiliated and associated with Hillsong Church by attending and speaking at Hillsong conferences and structuring Zoe church similar to Hillsong church.
 Veach was close friends with Hillsong's pastor, Carl Lentz.
 Veach told The New York Times that he modeled his church, in part, after Hillsong.